-How Fast Do Succulents Grow? (& How to Grow Them Faster)
+How Fast Do Succulents Grow?
+Tips, Factors, & Types

 If you want to plant succulents for the first time, you are in the right place.
 First, understand that the slow-growing succulents take 1 year or more to grow while the fast-growing types take about 3 days to a couple of weeks after planting to grow.
 However, the time it takes them to grow depends on the soil, sunlight, weather conditions, and root propagation.